frontenddogma/web-development-glossary/manuscript/b.md

 : An agile software development process that encourages collaboration among developers, QA, and non-technical or business participants in a software project.
 BDD encourages teams to use conversation and concrete examples to formalize a shared understanding of how the application should behave.
 It emerged from Test-Driven Development (TDD).
 BDD combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.&nbsp;[†](#w-bdd)

 Below the fold
-: The part of a web page that is visible only after scrolling.
+: The part of a web page that is visible only after scrolling down.

 BEM
 : → Block Element Modifier